- Search The Registry

 *On this date in 1957, Simkins v.
 City of Greensboro was decided.

-In December 1955, six Black men (Leon Wolfe, George Simkins, Jr., Philip Cook, Sam Murray, Elijah Herring, and Joseph Sturdivant) went to the Gillespie Golf Course in Greensboro, North Carolina, which had been built with public funds.
+In December 1955, six Black men (Leon Wolfe, George Simkins, Jr., Philip Cook, Sam Murray, Elijah Herring, and Joseph Sturdivant) attended the Gillespie Golf Course in Greensboro, North Carolina, which had been built with public funds.
 The six paid greens fees and began to play despite being told they would not be allowed to.
-That night, the six were charged with trespassing, and convicted on that charge in February 1956, a conviction which was set aside by the North Carolina Supreme Court in June of the following year.
-The trespassing charges that had begun this story were later retried, and all six men often called the Greensboro Six were found guilty, as records of this trial and injunction were withheld in that case.
+That night, the six were charged with trespassing, and convicted on that charge in February 1956, a conviction set aside by the North Carolina Supreme Court in June of the following year.
+The trespassing charges that had begun this story were later retried, and all six men often called the Greensboro Six, were found guilty, as records of this trial and injunction were withheld in that case.
 The sentences of the six men were later commuted.

 Simkins, who had been one of the six, filed the present case in Federal District Court and obtained an injunction in March 1957 against the golf course, preventing them from operating it on a discriminatory basis.
 That ruling was appealed to the Fourth Circuit.
 In a per curiam ruling, the Court found that the injunction had been granted correctly and that, while the city could sell the property in a bona fide sale, it could not simply avoid the prohibition on discrimination through leasing the property. saying, "the right of citizens to use the public property without discrimination on the ground of race may not be abridged by the mere leasing of the property."
 Rather than desegregating its golf courses, the city sold them.